Coming soon:

 Most books…

 focus on extracting maximum performance from a team, perhaps while also building a great company culture.
 They sometimes seem to consider teams as a necessary evil to gain market share or profit..
 Much advice comes from the desire to control people and outcomes.
 The management solutions we are presented with, often don't feel right.
-They seem bureaucratic or downright inhumane but we apply them anyway because we see no alternative.
+These practices may seem bureaucratic or downright inhumane but we apply them anyway because we see no alternative.

 This book…

 aspires to go one level deeper.
 It argues that it’s helpful to stop seeing teams like deterministic machines and embrace humans’ unpredictable, creative and self-motivated nature.
-By working with instead of against the alive nature of team members, not only becomes running an organization less painful, it also results in unprecedented inspiration, creativity, motivation and synergy among colleagues.
+By working with instead of against the alive nature of team members, not only becomes running an organization more effortless, it also results in unprecedented inspiration, creativity, motivation and synergy among colleagues.
 As a result, a virtuous circle is created where team members, customers, and the company increasingly flourish, seemingly without much active effort.

 Target audience